lxy-alexander/VibeHPC/README.md

 ** Internal MLPerf dataset only need to be setup once from admin. **

-Each benchmark contains a `README.md` (located at `closed/NVIDIA/code/[benchmark name]/tensorrt/README.md`) that explains how to download and set up the dataset and model files for that benchmark manually. **We recommend that you read the README.md files for benchmarks that you plan on running or submitting.**
+Each benchmark contains a `README.md` (located under `closed/<SUBMITTER>/code/[benchmark name]/`) that explains how to download and set up the dataset and model files for that benchmark manually. **We recommend that you read the README.md files for benchmarks that you plan on running or submitting.**

 **Note that you do not need to download the datasets or models for benchmarks that you will not be running.**